UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-07-team28-camera-pose-estimation.md

 ---
 layout: post
 comments: true
-title: Post Template
+title: Camera Pose Estimation
-author: UCLAdeepvision
+author: Group 28
-date: 2024-01-01
+date: 2025-12-07
 ---

-> This block is a brief introduction of your project.
-You can put your abstract here or any headers you want the readers to know.
+> Camera pose estimation is a fundamental Computer Vision task that aims to determine the position and orientation of a camera relative to a scene with image/video data.
+Our project evaluates different pose estimation methods (COLMAP, VGGSfM, and ViPE) on video datasets using quantitative performance metrics.

 <!--more-->
 {: class="table-of-content"}